-The extensive Canterbury Plains which surround Christchurch are one of the driest and flattest regions in the entire country, fertile farmland framed by the snow-capped peaks of the ever-present Southern Alps.
+The extensive Canterbury Plains surrounding Christchurch form one of the driest and flattest regions in New Zealand.
+Their fertile farmland is framed by the snow-topped peaks of the Southern Alps.

 Suggested itineraries featuring Christchurch